 A basic installation and setup of the plugin is pretty straightforward and involves the following steps:

-3. Optional but recommended: Configure the username setting of the webmention configuration section to match your webmention.io user name (this ensures that anyone sending webmentions to your site can find the correct webmention endpoint)
+configuration section to match your webmention.io user name (this ensures that anyone sending webmentions to your site can find the correct webmention endpoint) - Add the

 For information about more advanced configuration options, including controlling how inbound webmentions are rendered, outgoing webmentions are gathered, and so forth, see the configuration documentation